 (10) File Format.
 Each data file submission shall be an encrypted (AES-256) ASCII file, variable field length, and asterisk delimited.

 (11) Header and Trailer Records.
 Each member eligibility file and each medical, pharmacy, and dental claims file submission shall contain a header record and a trailer record.
-The header record is the first record of each separate file submission and the trailer record is the last.
+The header record is the first record of each separate file submission, and the trailer record is the last.
 The header and trailer record formats are described in Appendices B-1 and B-2.

 (12) Non-Duplicated Claims.
 A carrier or health care claims processor and any contracted entity acting on its behalf shall use best efforts to ensure that duplicate claims are not submitted to the MHDO or its designee.

-(13) Prepaid Amount.
-Any prepaid amounts are to be reported in a separate field in the medical, pharmacy, and dental claims file submissions.

-(14) Subscriber or Member Identification
+(13) Subscriber or Member Identification